Sovereign-Labs/sovereign-book/src/build-a-module.md

 computation done by `BlockHooks`, so doing any heavy computation can make your rollup vulnerable to DOS attacks.

-`TxHooks` are useful for checking, or to allow your module to monitor actions being taken by other modules.
+`TxHooks` are useful for checking invariants, or to allow your module to monitor actions being taken by other modules.
 Unlike `BlockHooks`, `TxHooks` are paid for by the user who sent each transaction.

 The `FinalizeHook` is great for doing indexing.
-It can only modify `AccessoryState`, which makes it cheap to run but means that the results will only be visible via the API
+It can only modify `AccessoryState`, which makes it cheap to run but means that the results will only be visible via the API.

 Using the hooks is somewhat unusual - most applications only need to modify their state in response to user actions - but it's a powerful tool in some